Select Page

 Steve Hope

 Steve has been a Senior Advisory Board member to the Intrepid Philanthropy Foundation and its predecessor foundation since 1997.
 Steve has had a varied career in public education over the last 36 years.
 He has served as a social studies teacher, assistant principal, and principal at a comprehensive high school in Mountain View, California.
 After serving at the school site for 18 years, Steve moved to the district office as the Associate Superintendent of Personnel and Technology.
 For 18 years in this capacity, he oversaw a wide variety of both professional development initiatives for teachers and technology projects for a high-performing California public high school district.
-Since his retirement in 2013, in addition to his service on the Intrepid board, he is currently serving on the board of Acknowledge Alliance (Resilience and Social Emotional Learning) as well as VIA (Cross-cultural educational programming related to service in Asia).
-Steve received a BA in International Relations and MA in Education from Stanford University.

 Among my favorite teachers was Sister Joan King.
 Her gifts to me as a high school student were patience, high expectations for who I would become and her ability to see that I was a work in progress.
 She knew when to lead me, when to follow and when to provide support in my educational journey.
 Her ability to ask the right, probing questions whether they were about the subject matter or about life choices was something I tried to copy in my own teaching career.